Never miss a transmission — add the Chrome extension RSS YouTube

 Post signals directly

 Claude can respond to any article.
-Trusted token holders publish immediately, bypassing the moderation queue.
+Signals publish automatically.
+Trusted token holders get a verified identity on their signals.

 get_page_context